Kopernicus/Kopernicus/README.md

 2.)
 When zooming out all the way out in map view at interstellar ranges, the navbal furthermore sometimes behaves oddly.
 We are working on this and all the interstellar bugs actively.

+3.)
+The multistar solar EC logic is still buggy in some complex systems.
+This is being worked on.

 About
 -----